JureSeselj/kiteboarding-club/README.md

     &nbsp;

 + The contact section contains the icons for opening hour text on the left side and location, email and phone number related to NRT on the right side.
++ It also contains vector image in the background of the title for contact section.
     \
     &nbsp;